matthewjz-lyonsk6/notes/README.md

 # 2024-01-03
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to finish your tasks more effectively and efficiently.

+# 2024-01-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving higher priority to tasks that require more time and effort, you can ensure that they are completed on time.

+Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
+Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
+Set reminders and checklists to ensure you don't forget anything important.
+ -- 250 words